-View Help with a Markdown Reader
+View help with a markdown reader

-When you unpack the Sitecore Installation Framework, it contains a folder of markdown documentation that you can read with any text editor or markdown reader.
+When you unpack Sitecore Install Framework, it contains a folder of markdown documentation that you can read with any text editor or markdown reader.

-To read the documentation:

-• In Windows, navigate to the SitecoreInstallFramework\docs folder and use a text editor or markdown reader to open the relevant topic.
+To read the documentation, in the Windows Explorer, navigate to the SitecoreInstallFramework \docs folder and use a text editor or markdown reader to open the relevant topic.

-The following screenshot shows a subset of the topics that are available:
+The following image shows a subset of the topics that are available: